Fundraise Insider Research

 Headline Numbers From the YC Portfolio

 The portfolio skews young and small.
-The median company in the dataset employs 17 people, and 151 of the 377 companies, exactly 40 percent, run with 10 or fewer employees.
+The median company in the dataset employs 14 people, and 203 of the 459 companies, or 44 percent, run with 10 or fewer employees.

 Three numbers define the shape of this y combinator companies dataset:

-• 231 company descriptions, also 61 percent, reference AI, machine learning, or agents as core to the product
+• 294 company descriptions, or 64 percent, reference AI, machine learning, or agents as core to the product

 Where YC Companies Sit in the Funding Lifecycle

 Seed is the center of gravity for yc startups.
-137 of the 377 companies, just over 36 percent, closed a Seed round during the window, more than any other stage by a wide margin.
+148 of the 459 companies, 32 percent, closed a Seed round during the window, more than any other stage.

 YC Backed Rounds by Stage

 Source: Fundraise Insider verified funding records.
-Named rounds only.
+Named rounds only, each company counted once by most recent round.

-Series A and Series B together account for another 134 rounds.
-Past Series B, the funnel narrows sharply: only 35 companies in the entire dataset raised at Series C or later.
+Series A and Series B together account for another 146 rounds.
+Past Series B, the funnel narrows sharply: only 41 companies in the entire dataset raised at Series C through Series G.

 Capital Tells a Different Story Than Count

-Series A followed at $1.8 billion, then Series C at $1.2 billion and Series D at $1.1 billion.
-All Pre-Seed rounds combined raised under $37 million, a rounding error next to the growth stages.
+Series A followed at $2 billion, then Series C at $1.8 billion and Series D at $1.5 billion.
+All 108 Pre-Seed rounds combined raised just over $60 million, a rounding error next to the growth stages.

 Round Size Benchmarks by Stage